Types of Cartilage

 Mesenchyme - an embryonic connective tissue arising almost completely from mesoderm, except some from neural crest ectoderm in the head.
 Mesenchyme may exist in adults as stem cells that can dedifferentiate and differentiate into many tissues.

-Osteoprogenitor cells:
+Osteoprogenitor Cells:

-Derived from mesenchyme and become Osteoblasts.
+Derived from mesenchyme and become osteoblasts.

 Osetoblasts: